openrs2/openrs2-natives/gl-natives/README.md

 667 of the client.
 I also think it is unlikely to be the client, as the same client code works on Windows and Linux.

-## Copyright

-Copyright (c) 2019 OpenRS2 Authors

-OpenRS2 GL Natives is free software: you can redistribute it and/or modify it under the terms of version 3.0 of the GNU Lesser General Public License as published by the Free Software Foundation.

-OpenRS2 GL Natives is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with OpenRS2 GL Natives.
-If not, see <https://www.gnu.org/licenses/>.

 [macos-perf]: https://youtrack.jetbrains.com/issue/JBR-444
 [jbr]: https://confluence.jetbrains.com/display/JBR/JetBrains+Runtime